I write for you and I write for me. The magic of words, the beauty of a story, the message from a feature always has answers and happiness.

 I think myself... and my imagined public.
 I've been writing since before I can remember even writing.
 I think I just assumed that since books existed, everyone wrote them.
 To be honest, I don't even question why I write, I just do it.
 To stop now would be worse than quitting smoking or losing a limb.
 It would be the same as ceasing to eat real food and just getting all your nutrients from Soylent Green.
 Yes.
 It would be exactly the same as that.

 For my ancestors who lived their lives in quiet dignity.
-Most came to the United States unable to read or write, and their example has always been significant to me.
+Most came to the United States without much formal education; however, they learned English.
+Their example has always been significant to me especially with regards to foreign language learning.

 Mainly for me!
 But I want to leave my family especially my nieces, nephews and great nieced and nephews and on down the line something to remember me by for years and years to come.